romeerez/orchid-orm/packages/docs/src/guide/columns-overview.md

 # Columns schema overview

-Columns schema is used in both query builder and the ORM to store information about table columns, to make querying type-safe, to add additional features for querying.
+Columns schema is used in both the query builder and the ORM to store information about table columns, to make querying type-safe, and to add additional features for querying.

-When using query-builder as a standalone, define columns in a such way:
+When using query-builder as a standalone, define columns in such way:

 ```ts
 import { createDb } from 'pqb'